robbinjohansson/haywire-grav/README.md

 ### Feature requests

 Feature requests are more than welcome!
-Create an [issue](https://github.com/robbinfellow/haywire-grav/issues) or make a [pull request](https://github.com/robbinfellow/haywire-grav/pulls) with a detailed description of your request.
+Create an [issue](https://github.com/robbinfellow/haywire-grav/issues) or make a [pull request](https://github.com/robbinfellow/haywire-grav/pulls) to the `develop` branch with detailed information/description of your request.

 ## Donations